ZiggyHowland/ReskillJavaGroup/README.md

 # Howto use
 *Feel free to update the guide below if you want to add more info, commands or comments along the way*

 All commands are ment to be written in the **Command line/terminal**.
+A UI application like GitHub Desktop can also be used, or f.ex Tortoise GIT (https://tortoisegit.org/) which makes GIT commands available through right clicking folders in f.ex. the Windows UI.

 ## Initialize GIT
 ### Clone this repository to your local machine